BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

   broadcast by the same connection using a noLocal parameter.

-* has a URL that includes its creation index, i.e, the number of Durable Subscribers that have been created by the connection so far.
+* has a URL that includes its creation index, i.e, the number of Durable Subscribers that have been created by the session so far.

-* returns an HJB-encoded JMS message on receiving a HTTP POST request on the appropriate child URL.
+* returns an HJB-encoded JMS message in the response on receiving a HTTP POST request on its 'receive' child URL.

 Queue Browsers
 --------------